Giangiui/dagonstar/docs/documentation.md

 taskD = DagonTask(TaskType.BATCH, "Dante", "gcc /path/to/file/random_number.c -o random_number; ./random_number > D.txt")
 ```

-This task compiles and executes a .c file, which generates a random number from 1 to 99.
+This task compiles and runs a .c file that generates a random number from 1 to 99.

 ```c
 #include <stdio.h>